cubrady/obj_detection_ios/README.md

 # obj_detection_ios
-Fade detection / contour detection with iOS build in API and OpenCV
+Face detection / contour detection with iOS build in API and OpenCV